enkidevs/curriculum/python/python-core/python-functions/defining-functions.md

     block line 2
 ```

-Functions in Python are defined using the `def` keyword, and as explained above follow Python's block syntax, in the example below a function called `new_function` is defined with a simple print method inside:
+Functions in Python are defined using the `def` keyword, and as explained above follow Python's block syntax.
+In the example below a function called `new_function` is defined with a simple print method inside:

 ```python
 def new_function():